 The Defensive Driving Course Program

 The Defensive Driving Course Program was developed to provide driver training to a variety of groups.
-The newly constructed, paved driving course presented a perfect location for the classes.
-In addition, the existing building has classroom space, restroom facilities, and storage space to accommodate the classroom operations.
+The paved driving track presents a perfect location for the classes, and the adjacent building has space, restroom facilities, and storage space to accommodate the classroom operations.

 Four-Hour Defensive Driving Course (DDC-4)